 Anorexia Stories Can Save a Life: Important Anorexia Facts And Experiences

 Many victims have an anorexia story to share.
 For example, anorexia nervosa is the eating disorder which claimed the life of the 1970's international music phenomenon Karen Carpenter in 1983.
-Her anorexia story is one of great tragedy, because her death came in the midst of a very positive period in her recovery.
-The damage to her body resulting from complications of anorexia were just too much to heal from.
+Her anorexia story is one of great tragedy because her death came in the midst of a very positive period in her recovery.
+The damage to her body resulting from complications of anorexia was just too much to heal from.

 This disorder, in particular, is an insidious and progressive medical condition with many aspects determining how it manifests.
-More than anything though, it has psychological roots in poor self esteem, skewed body image, and a deep need to fit in, while feeling perpetually excluded.
+More than anything though, it has psychological roots in poor self-esteem, skewed body image, and a deep need to fit in, while feeling perpetually excluded.

 Common Element of Anorexia Stories

 Many anorexia stories feature a patient who will not admit there is a problem.
-This leads to lack of treatment of the anorexia disorder, making the disease more difficult.
+This leads to a lack of treatment of the anorexia disorder, making the disease more difficult.
 It also increases the likelihood of a horrible outcome as time goes on due to the other medical issues that extreme starvation can cause.
 Karen Carpenter's tragic anorexia story is more visible, as she was famous, but there are countless others with sad anorexia stories just like hers.

-Horrible outcomes, and bodies ravaged by severe eating disorders do not need to be the final outcome though.
+Horrible outcomes and bodies ravaged by severe eating disorders do not need to be the final outcome though.
 Parents, peers or other important mentors have the power to change those potential outcomes for individuals who may be dealing with the symptoms of anorexia or other eating disorder.

 What can be done about this?
-As with anything, knowledge is power, and in this case the best way to start to gain the knowledge so necessary to help prevent someone you love from walking down this horrible path, is by hearing the trials of other anorexia sufferers.
+As with anything, knowledge is power, and in this case, the best way to start to gain the knowledge so necessary to help prevent someone you love from walking down this horrible path is by hearing the trials of other anorexia sufferers.

-If a loved one falls into a high risk category, is appearing oddly preoccupied with their body image, is suddenly secretive or exhibiting other food related warning signs, like skipping meals, then you might have cause for concern.
+If a loved one falls into a high-risk category, is appearing oddly preoccupied with their body image, is suddenly secretive or exhibiting other food-related warning signs, like skipping meals, then you might have cause for concern.
 In a situation like this, it's better to be safe than sorry.